Tajikistan travel guide

 You should maintain at least the same level of personal security awareness as in the UK.
 Alcohol and drugs can lead to you being less alert, less in control and less aware of your environment.
 If you are going to drink, know your limit.
 Don’t accept lifts from strangers or passing acquaintances at any time.

 Roads outside the main towns are poorly-maintained and often only accessible by 4-wheel drive vehicles.
 Conditions are particularly treacherous in spring due to the risk of avalanches and landslides.
 Many interior roads are only open in the summer months.
-It is possible to drive from Dushanbe to the north and Tajikistan’s second city, Khujand, via a tunnel south of Ayni that has recently opened.
-This road is particularly dangerous in winter due to icy conditions and drivers can be trapped for a long time if caught in an avalanche because of the remoteness.
+It is possible to drive from Dushanbe to the north and Tajikistan’s second city, Khujand, via a tunnel, but this road is particularly dangerous in winter due to icy conditions and drivers can be trapped for a long time if caught in an avalanche because of the remoteness.
+The roads to GBAO are often closed in the winter.
 Check local road conditions prior to travel.